Dignity for All

 Relying heavily on community feedback, Molly and a team of Senegalese cultural specialists developed a new type of development program, the Community Empowerment Program (CEP).
 This program respectfully engaged communities by working in their own languages and using traditional methods of learning.
 It facilitated community ownership over the development process, allowing communities to fulfill their own potential.

 Their efforts grew throughout the 1980s, leading Molly to found Tostan — which means ‘breakthrough’ in the Wolof language — in 1991.
-For 27 years, Molly’s original concepts have developed into a leading model for community-led change; a model that is now implemented in 22 languages across six African countries, is shared internationally with activists and practitioners through our training seminars, and is supported at the international, national, and grassroots levels.
+For 27 years, Molly’s original concepts have developed into a leading model for community-led change; a model that has now been implemented in 22 languages across eight African countries, is shared internationally with activists and practitioners through our training seminars, and is supported at the international, national, and grassroots levels.

 “Tostan’s approach succeeds because of its deep respect for the people it serves.”